StarPlayrX/Space-Bar/README.md

 Space-Bar created in 100% Swift with SpriteKit and AVFoundation.
 It is an original work created by Todd Bruss (c) 2019-2022.
 It is designed specifically for iOS touch devices.
 Space-Bar is not affiliated with any break out style video game.

 Do you have a cool idea for a power up or level that you'd like to see in Space-Bar?
 Post it as an issue!
 Thank you.
 Interested in contributing?
 Space-Bar is open source and we always keep the very latest code in Master.
-Join the fun!
+If your a Swift programmer or designer, now's the time to get in the game, literally!